 Centralization of Miners

-This situation will lead towards centralization within the decentralized network.
-That’s why it’s another great problem these Blockchain algorithms is facing.
+This situation will lead to centralization within the decentralized network.
+That’s why it’s another great problem these Blockchain algorithms are facing.

 What About the 51% Percent Attack?